-The sun is out, and the beach is calling your name.
-Okay, not exactly, but it will be soon.
-And if shaving is your style, it’s time to get serious about soothing the inevitable razor burn.
+If shaving is your style, it’s time to get serious about soothing the inevitable razor burn.
 No matter how much body hair you choose to remove (if any at all), nobody enjoys those itchy red bumps or ingrown hairs that appear after the act.
 Luckily, a solution is already sitting in your kitchen.
-So whether it's on your legs, armpits, or bikini area, we have the razor burn home remedies you’re looking for.
+So whether it's on your legs, armpits, or bikini area, razor burn will find some relief in these home remedies.

 Keep scrolling to discover the best recipes for soothing your skin after shaving.

 Why It Works: A salt-based exfoliator is great for warding off ingrown hairs before they start for those with oilier or acne-prone skin.

 How to Make It: For ingrown hair on the body, like the legs or bikini area, soak in the tub with two cups of Epsom salt.

 Why It Works: Apple cider vinegar comprises anti-inflammatory and antiseptic properties that work to soothe itchy, irritated skin.
 Black tea bags are also great for razor burns as they contain tannic acid, which alleviates irritated skin.